EU regulators clear Cemex to buy Holcim's Spanish operations

-BRUSSELS European Union antitrust regulators approved on Tuesday Mexican cement producer Cemex's (CMXCPO.MX) proposed takeover of Swiss rival Holcim's HOLN.VX Spanish units, saying the deal would not reduce competition in Spain.
+BRUSSELS, Sept 9 European Union antitrust regulators approved on Tuesday Mexican cement producer Cemex's proposed takeover of Swiss rival Holcim's Spanish units, saying the deal would not reduce competition in Spain.

 The European Commission opened an investigation in April, worried the acquisition could curb competition and also facilitate illegal collusion between grey cement producers in Spain.